goinvo/InvoPlaybook/_posts/2014-11-01-pre-kickoff.markdown

 ## Team

-Review SOW and discuss project with Sales team to understand the backstory of the project and stakeholders.
+Review SoW and discuss project with Sales team to understand the backstory of the project and stakeholders.

 ---